steroman/dynatrace-deck/slides.md

 *(QR code placeholder)*

 <!-- notes:
-Thank you for your time and attention.
+Thank you for the time and attention.
-Here are a few resources that influenced parts of this approach:
-– evidence-based prioritization (Itamar Gilad)
-– “Docs-as-product” thinking and cross-functional collaboration best practices – operational tooling such as Vale, remark, DWK, and RAG-based workflows.

-I’ll also add a QR code here linking to my LinkedIn for follow-up.
+Here I’ll add a QR code linking to my LinkedIn.
+Some of the influences behind this approach include evidence-based prioritization frameworks, modern documentation tooling, and collaborative models for treating docs as a product.
+Happy to share any of these references afterward.
 -->
----

 ---
 layout: center
 transition: fade